giellalt/lang-ess/ess.md

-Verb inflection
+Noun inflection
-The Central Siberian Yupik language verbs inflect in persons.
+The Central Siberian Yupik language nouns inflect in cases.

+# Symbol affixes

+Verbs
+Verbs in the Central Siberian Yupik language are actions.

+Pronouns
+Pronouns in the Central Siberian Yupik language are references to things.

+Numerals
+Numerals in the Central Siberian Yupik language are numbers.

+Prefixes
+Prefixes in the Central Siberian Yupik language are bound to beginning of other words.

+Nouns
+Nouns in the Central Siberian Yupik language are things.